-The question which we are often asked is what platform is best to use for arbitrage, is this MT4, or MT5, or FIX API.
+The question which we are often asked is what platform is best to use for arbitrage, is this standard trading platform or FIX API.
 This all depends on how much capital you have.
 If you have a large capital, over 10,000 dollars, then the FIX API broker will be right for you as you will be able to use FOK or IOC limit orders and you will be able to control slippage.
-The delay between FIX API quotes will be shorter than for MT4 or MT5, therefore you will get fewer arbitrage situations.
-Our arbitrage trading platform DAAS program already has a plethora of built-in strategies.
+The delay between FIX API quotes will be shorter than for or , therefore you will get fewer arbitrage situations.

 Is Arbitrage trading profitable?

 Using this program will allow you to mix strategies and use all of these strategies as a standalone.
 This will allow you to be more flexible and profitable in your trading.
 Using small deposits, you are better off using the or platform, as these brokers do not request large deposits to open an account, and you will be able to begin trading using only 100 or 200 dollars.